misje/dhcpoptinj/README.md

 There can be many a reason to mangle DHCP requests, although chances are you ought to look for a much better method for solving your problem.
-Perhaps you do not have access to the DHCP server/clients, perhaps the DHCP software is difficult to configure, or perhaps you only want to experiment sending exotic or malformed options?
+Perhaps you do not have access to the DHCP server/clients and need to modify their DHCP options, perhaps the DHCP software is difficult to configure (or does not support what you want to do), perhaps you have a very complex and/or odd setup, or perhaps you just want to experiment sending exotic or malformed options?
 There is a small chance that dhcoptinj might actually be of some use.

 ## How